 Graphical tools, such as ElasticFox, typically provide a text box in the new instance launch window, into which you can paste the configuration data.
 For more details, see your management tool's documentation.

 Upgrading and Downgrading

-Use the instructions in this section to upgrade and, where necessary, downgrade your Traffic Manager instance when a new version is released.
+This section contains details of how to upgrade and, where necessary, downgrade your Traffic Manager instance when a new version is released.